Mark 15

 Mark 15:29-30, Matthew 27:39-40.
 See Comments Matthew 27:39-40.

 Mark 15:31-32, Matthew 27:41-44.
 See Comments Matthew 27:41-44.
-There are some differences in the words in these verses, but the main point here is that all have mocked the Lord and the leaders tried to discredit Him even if they knew who He was.
+There are some differences in the words in these verses, but the main point here is that all have mocked the Lord Jesus, and the leaders tried to discredit Him even if they knew who He is.

 Comparison Analysis